apexskier/homebridge-eero-presence/README.md

 # Homebridge Eero Presense

 Use your Eero routers as occupancy sensors.
-Also exposes status LED through Homekit.
+There's inherent delay for your devices to swap routers, but for general monitoring this works pretty well.

+I use this to automatically open my blinds when we leave the bedroom and go to our main space in the morning.

+## Config

 To get a user token, run `npm run auth` and follow the prompts: